rharish21/100-Days_of_Code_Challenge/README.md

 Hello,
-Starting this in Jan 2023
+Starting this in Jan 2023, Really excited for the journey!
 This is a repository of my final projects for Angela Yu's 100 Days of Code: The Complete Python Pro Bootcamp!!

 **Day 1 Project: [Band Name Generator]**